-R1 is designed to be easy to use, and using a few common sense guidelines should help you to find an appropriate and safe place to launch and fly.
+Skydio 2 is designed to be easy and fun to operate, and using a few common-sense guidelines should help you to find an appropriate and safe place to launch and fly.

 When choosing a time and a place to operate your Skydio 2, please follow these general guidelines and suggestions, and be sure to check out our related articles for even more detail.

 Follow the law

 In the US, it’s illegal to fly drones within 5 miles of an airport.
 Always follow FAA guidelines for drone piloting and check out helpful resources like knowbeforeyoufly.org or apps like b4ufly - those are easy and quick methods to help quickly determine if a particular area is safe and legal for flight.

 Be cautious around water

 Avoid thin structures & reflective surfaces

-Also, be extra careful when flying in environments that contain thin branches, telephone or power lines, ropes, netting, wires, chainlink fencing, transparent surfaces like windows, or reflective surfaces like mirrors.
+Also, be extra careful when flying in environments that contain thin branches, telephone or power lines, ropes, netting, wires, chainlink fencing, transparent surfaces like windows, or smooth, reflective surfaces like mirrors or still water.

 Make sure you have enough clear space to take off

 When launching from the ground, Skydio 2 should have at least 20 feet of clearance in every direction (including above), meaning the launch area should be clear and free of obstacles.

 See our related articles for more info and tutorials.

 Watch out for high winds

 Fly with caution on windy days.
-Your R1 performs best on days when wind speeds are under 12 mph.
+Your Skydio 2 performs best on days when wind speeds are under 25 mph.
 While in flight, the Skydio app will warn you if it's too windy, but in very windy conditions it's best not to fly at all.
 Before you fly, if in doubt, you can use your favorite weather or drone app to check the wind speed in your location beforehand.